abjose/frend/assets/help.md

 ## Events tab

-The "Events" tab is the main tab of Frend.
+The **Events** tab is the main tab of Frend.
 Here, you can see a calendar of upcoming and past events.
-By clicking on a particular day, you can see and schedule events for that day.
-Click the + button in the bottom-right to go to the "Create an Event" page, where you can schedule new events.
+By pressing on a particular day, you can see and schedule events for that day.
+Press the + button in the bottom-right to go to the "Create an Event" page, where you can schedule new events.

 ## Create an Event page

+In the "Create an Event" page, you can see a list of **Event Ideas**.
+Event Ideas are like blueprints for new events - feel free to remove or change any of the existing ones, and add your own ideas!
+You can edit an Event Idea by tapping on the "edit" (pencil) button on any row.

+You can add new Event Ideas by pressing the + button in the bottom-right of the screen, and you can filter through existing ideas using "Filter by Tag".
+We'll talk more about tags later.

-In the Create an Event page, you can see a list of Event Ideas.
-On any Event Idea, click the "copy" (two squares) button to create a new event based on that Event Idea; click the "edit" (pencil) button to edit the Event Idea itself.
-Once you've set the event details as you desire, click the "save" (floppy disk) button in the top right of the Add Event page.
+To create an Event based on an Event Idea, just press the "copy" (two squares) button on any row.
+You can also make a one-off Event by tapping the "One-off Event" button at the top-center.
+This will take you to the "Add Event" page.

+Once you've set the event details as you desire, tap the "save" (floppy disk) button in the top right of the Add Event page.
+This will save the event and take you back to the calendar.
-Click on the "Filter by Tag" dropdown to filter through the Event Ideas based on interest.

-Click the "One-off Event" button at the top of the page to schedule a new event that isn't based on an Event Idea.

-You can add new Event Ideas by pressing the + button in the bottom-right of the screen.

 ## Friends tab

-By clicking the "Friends" tab, you can view your Friend list.
-Clicking the + button in the bottom-right of the screen will take you to the "Add Friend" page.
+By pressing the **Friends** tab, you can view your Friend list.
+If you've already added some friends, you can tap on them here to edit their details.
+Tapping the + button in the bottom-right of the screen will take you to the "Add Friend" page.

-[comment]: <> (To save the new friend, click the)
-[comment]: <> (floppy disk icon in the top right.)

 Some fields that might be confusing on the Add Friend page:

 - *Overdue threshold (weeks)*: if specified, a warning symbol will be displayed next to friends that don't have an event scheduled within this number of weeks.
 - *Friendship Level*: Whether this friend is a "regular" friend, an acquaintance, a friend you've fallen out of touch with, etc. Based on your selection, different buttons may appear on the page.
-- *Interests*: A list of tags describing things this friend is interested in.

-Once you've added some friends, they'll appear in the Friends tab.
-You can tap on them to edit their details and schedule events with them.
+You can also schedule events with specific friends via their Friend page.
 When you schedule events through the Edit Friend page, that friend's name and interests will automatically be populated in the new Event.

 ## Tags

-Tags are used for noting people's interests and for marking Event Ideas with relevant interests.
+**Tags** are used for noting people's interests and for marking Event Ideas with relevant interests.
 You can filter through the Event Idea list based on tags when searching for things to do.

-You can edit available tags by clicking on the Gear icon in the top-right of the main screen of Frend and selecting "Tags" from the dropdown.
+You can edit available tags by tapping on the Gear icon in the top-right of the main screen of Frend and selecting "Tags" from the dropdown.

 ---